ewaldmire/ascender/docs/auth/oauth.md

 * Incoming requests using unexpired OAuth2 token correctly in authentication header should be able to successfully authenticate themselves.
 * Token scope mask over RBAC should work as described.
-* Ascender configuration setting `OAUTH2_PROVIDER` should be configurable and function as described.
+* climber configuration setting `OAUTH2_PROVIDER` should be configurable and function as described.
 * `/api/o/` endpoint should work as expected.
 In specific, all examples given in the description help text should be working (a user following the steps should get expected result).